The Debate Between Liberal and Conservative - 12.21

 And so things like that happen all the time.

-When kids come back the next year after they've been to the camp the year before, when we see them come in on a Friday afternoon, I cannot believe the the uh just chill chills to the bone when you see these kids launch off the vehicles they come in on and come running from seven years old to eighteen years old, come running to their mentors' arms to hug them, and then the way they cry when it's time to leave, and just depressed and sad that it's time to go home because they've built such relationships.
+When kids come back the next year after they've been to the camp the year before, when we see them come in on a Friday afternoon, I cannot believe the just chills to the bone when you see these kids launch off the vehicles they come in on and come running from seven years old to 18 years old, come running to their mentor's arms to hug them.

 So the relationships have been one of the most incredible things, not the things they get to do, but the relationships they've built with these mentors.

-Uh what would it take?
+What would it take?

-You said you hey you're turning kids away.
+You said you're turning kids away.

 What would it take to get the rest of those kids there?

-Um that's a good question because right now we're having six camps a year and it's very taxing on our volunteers.
+That's a good question because right now we're having six camps a year and it's very taxing on our volunteers.

 The camps are very expensive.

-Uh, you know, the thing of it is, Jonathan, money helps everything.
+You know, the thing of it is, Jonathan, money helps everything.

 They come from all over the country.

-They've come from Alaska, they come from Hawaii, they've come from as close as Florida.
+They've come from as close as Florida.

-But it takes a lot of money to get the kids here, and and right now we don't have an airlines uh a connection with an airlines who has given us a break on tickets.
+And right now, we don't have an airlines, a connection with an airlines who has given us a break on tickets.

-Tara and I actually discussed uh going to seven or eight camps this next year, but we just didn't think we could take it on right now.
+Tara and I actually discussed going to seven or eight camps this next year, but we just didn't think we could take it on right now.

-So uh let me ask you real quick.
+So let me ask you real quick.

 Yeah, go ahead.

-I got like five seconds.
+The website, real quick, I got like five seconds.

 You got it, guys.